Huntsman Corporation HUN

 Notes

-Schedule 13D/A (Amendment No. 1) filed as Exhibit 1 to a DFAN14A proxy solicitation filing.
-Primary argument lives in Exhibit 99.1 — a ~3-page letter from Jeffrey Smith to Chairman/CEO Peter R. Huntsman (dated Jan 12, 2022) followed by 2 pages of nominee bios with headshots.
-The body of the document (pp. 1-44) is standard SEC 13D boilerplate: reporting-person tables, ownership percentages, purchase history, Joint Filing & Solicitation Agreement (Ex.
-99.2), indemnification and compensation letters for the non-Smith nominees at $25k + $25k (Ex.
-99.3 / 99.4), and powers of attorney (Ex.
-99.5).
-Narrative pattern is a classic broken-promises argument — cites three successive Investor Days (2014, 2016, 2018) where aspirational EBITDA targets were missed, culminating in the '330%/337% underperformance' shareholder-pain statistic.
-Governance grievances (abridged nomination window, refusal of Universal Proxy Card, reactive board refreshment) are framed as evidence that Board is actively disenfranchising shareholders.
-No charts, no sum-of-parts, no target price.
-Visual production is minimal — Starboard logo on the letter header and nominee photographs are the only graphical elements.
-Thesis type blend leans governance + operational turnaround; not a breakup story.
-Peer set (Celanese, Dow, Eastman) is named only in a footnote as Huntsman's self-identified 2014/2016 Investor Day peers.
-Campaign context: this Amendment No. 1 is the escalation step that announces nominations; the original 13D presumably disclosed the initial stake.
-Good example for study of a 'text-only' activist escalation — proxy-fight playbook without the slide deck.
+Schedule 13D/A (Amendment No. 1) filed as Exhibit 1 to a DFAN14A proxy solicitation.
+Primary argument lives in Exhibit 99.1 — a 3-page letter from Jeffrey Smith to Chairman/CEO Peter R. Huntsman dated January 12, 2022 — followed by two pages of nominee bios with headshots (Gallogly, Lin, Schnabel, Smith).
+Pages 1-44 are standard SEC 13D boilerplate: reporting-person tables, ownership percentages, purchase history, Schedule A forward-contract exercises, plus a Joint Filing & Solicitation Agreement (Ex.
+99.2) and nominee indemnification letter (Ex.
+99.3).
+Narrative pattern is a classic broken-promises argument — three successive Investor Days (2014 / 2016 / 2018) where aspirational EBITDA targets were missed, culminating in the 330% / 337% underperformance statistic.
+Governance grievances (abridged nomination window, refusal of Universal Proxy Card, reactive board refreshment) are framed as evidence the Board is actively disenfranchising shareholders.
+No charts, no sum-of-parts, no target price — this is the opening salvo of a proxy fight, not a valuation deck.
+Valuation framework coded as multiple_comparison because the letter explicitly benchmarks Huntsman's valuation discount against Celanese, Dow and Eastman, though no multiples are shown numerically.
+Good specimen for studying a text-only, letter-driven activist escalation.